 Gallery

 I’ve been taking photographs and making images consistently for about twenty years.
-I consider visual work a core part of who I am and a major influence on my design work, and I’m delighted to share a selection in this space.
+I consider visual work a core part of who I am and a major influence on my design work, and so I’m delighted to share some of that in this space.
+If you really want to learn who I am, this is the best place to start.

 Oceans